canavan-a/broom/README.md

 `coinbase` `note` `nonce` `to` `from` `amount`

 This data is signed by the private key and added to the signature value.

+Only one coinbase txn is allowed per block.
+This should be written by the miner.

 ## Blocks